rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Customizing Add-ons with environment or config overrides
+## 🎨 Customizing Add-ons with Environment or Config Overrides

+Fine-tune add-ons for your project requirements. 🎨

+---

-## DDEV in Corporate or Restricted Environments
+## 🏢 DDEV in Corporate or Restricted Environments

+Tips for using **DDEV** behind proxies or in secure settings. 🏢

 - Handling proxy and firewall configurations
 - Using private registries and mirrors